 She released £37,000 from her property – which is valued at £160,000 – by way of a lifetime mortgage.
 The loan came with a 3.8% interest rate.

 As a result, her children are likely to receive no inheritance in the event of her death.
-However, she feels that she had no choice but to release equity from her home in order to survive until she could access her state pension.
+However, she feels that she had no choice but to apply for equity release from her home in order to survive until she could access her state pension.

 How to Avoid Your Own Equity Release Horror Stories

-If you are planning on releasing equity in your property, you should take great care to carefully research the matter before committing.
+If you are planning on applying for equity release, you should take great care to carefully research the matter before committing.

-Here are some of the ways in which you can protect yourself against becoming an equity release prisoner or receiving a gigantic bill.
+Here are some of the ways in which you can change the narrative of potential horror stories by protecting yourself against becoming an equity release prisoner or receiving a gigantic bill.

 Make Sure Your Lender is a Member of the Equity Release Council